mkdinwid/PCC/README.md

 The PCC hosted online at the University of North Carolina at Chapel Hill's [Biostatistics Tools Page](https://www.med.unc.edu/cfar/resources/biostatistics-resources/).
 For a direct link, [click here](www.google.com).

-The application is also available on the PCC [GitHub Repository](https://github.com/mkdinwid/PCC/tree/main/R).
+The application's source code is also available on the PCC [GitHub Repository](https://github.com/mkdinwid/PCC/tree/main/R).
-To run the PCC locally, you must download both `server.r` and `app.r` and store them in the same directory.
-Running either file will launch the PCC.

 ## User Manual